List of multilingual presidents of the Philippines: Rodrigo Duterte

 Rodrigo Duterte was born in Cebuano-speaking Southern Leyte, and later spent his childhood in Cebu before moving to Davao City at the age of six.
-Despite being raised in a primarily Cebuano-speaking environment, Duterte is also fluent in Filipino and English.
+Despite being raised in a primarily Cebuano-speaking environment, Duterte is also fluent in Filipino and English, and has admitted to being partially fluent in Hiligaynon.

 Duterte is known for his brash, irreverent style of speaking, which he says is him posturing as a radical to challenge the Philippines' political elite, although one has remarked that this style is due to his "inadequate" command of Filipino compared to his Cebuano.
 A columnist for the Bohol Chronicle, Jes B. Tirol, meanwhile suggests that Duterte is likewise misunderstood in English because he speaks in English through a Cebuanophone psychological lens, as evidenced by his infamous "rape joke" where he supposedly derided an Australian missionary who was raped and killed during a prison riot and hostage crisis at the Davao Metropolitan District Command Center in 1989.